devendrk/Rosciper/README.md

-### How can I work on and possibly contribute code to a team development project?
+### How do I collaborate on a team development project?

+Ask the creator of the team code repository to add you to the repository as a collaborator.

-Use Git to make a local copy of the project on your computer.
-That will allow you to make small but significant changes to a project and share them with the team without breaking anything.
+Use Git to make a local copy of the repositroy on your computer.
+That will allow you to make small but significant changes and share them with the team without breaking anything.

-First, think about where you want to store the project on your computer.
+First, think about where you want to store the repository on your computer.

-I stored mine here:
+For the rosciper project, you can I store it here:

 ```git
 C:\Users\s1900123\rosciper